TL;DR

 Format 04 — Definition / Explainer

-How to write it: Lead with a 40-60 word direct definition.
-No preamble, no context-setting — the definition first.
-Then expand with context, examples, and related concepts.
-The first paragraph will be extracted as the definition; everything after builds authority.
+Lead with a 40-60 word direct definition.
+No preamble — the definition first.
+Then expand with context and examples.

 Format 05 — Case Study / Proof